matthewfritsch/cse120_docs/FAQ_topics.rst

         - ``make clean``  which deletes all the binary files that are no longer needed
         - ``make run``    which compiles all the code, and then runs it
         - ``make submit`` which compiles all the code, runs it, and submits it to the professor
+    - So you could type ``make check`` in the terminal when looking at the project, and it would tell you whether you got it right or not.

 ssh
 --------------------------------